codepath/android_guides/Extended-ActionBar-Guide.md

 See [this writeup](http://antonioleiva.com/actionbarcompat-action-views/) for details on the compatibility action views outlined above.
 For more advanced searching functionality, check out the [Creating a Search Interface](http://developer.android.com/guide/topics/search/search-dialog.html) guide.

-See [this tutorial](http://ramannanda.blogspot.com/2014/10/android-searchview-integration-with.html) for a guide on how to add autocomplete to your searchview in the actionbar.
+Refer to [this tutorial](http://ramannanda.blogspot.com/2014/10/android-searchview-integration-with.html) for a guide on how to **add autocomplete to your searchview** in the actionbar.

 ### Using ActionProvider and ShareActionProvider